persian-tools/.github/profile/README.md

 Welcome to the official GitHub organization for **Persian-Tools**.
 Our mission is to empower developers by creating and maintaining a comprehensive suite of high-quality, open-source libraries for the Persian language.
 Our tools are designed to be high-performance, easy to use, and available across a wide range of programming languages and frameworks.

-## What We Offer

-Our libraries offer a wide range of functionalities to address the complexities of the Persian language in software development.
-Common features include:

-  - **Validation:** Robust validators for Iranian National ID (`Code Melli`), bank card numbers, IBAN (`Sheba`), and more.
-  - **Number Conversion:** Utilities to convert numbers to words (`Adad be Harf`), words to numbers, and switch between Persian and English digits.
-  - **Text & String Utilities:** Tools for fuzzy string matching and other language-specific text manipulations.
-  - **UI Components:** Specialized components like a mobile-friendly Persian date picker for React.

 ## Our Ecosystem

 Our ecosystem is constantly growing.
 Below are our core libraries and framework-specific tools.